Sucker Punch (soundtrack): Critical reception

 The album received generally positive reviews from critics.
 Rick Florino of Artistdirect was very positive on the album, writing that the film "hearkens back to the good old days, and the film's soundtrack is not only one of the best soundtracks this year, it's also bound to be remembered as a classic."
 The writer praised Browning's take on "Sweet Dreams (Are Made of This)", writing that it "adds a lush darkness and vibrant vulnerability to the song reminiscent of Portishead's Beth Gibbons but with a flair all her own."
 Florino awarded the album four and a half stars out of five, and concluded his review, writing, "This is the kind of soundtrack that needs to be listened to from front to back, and if it's any indication, the film is destined to be one of the most mind-blowing and magnificent screen event this year, perhaps even the decade."

-AllMusic's Heather Phares reviewed the album positively, praising Browning for "deliver[ing] the soundtrack’s most affecting performances".
-Phares concluded her review with "Sucker Punch is elaborate and sometimes overwrought, but it’s absolutely true to the film’s aesthetic."
+AllMusics Heather Phares reviewed the album positively, praising Browning for "deliver[ing] the soundtrack's most affecting performances".
+Phares concluded her review with "Sucker Punch is elaborate and sometimes overwrought, but it's absolutely true to the film's aesthetic."
 Billboard reviewer Phil Gallo described the soundtrack as "a rush of male-targeted female power" which de Vries and Bates scored with "dark, eerie and violent soundscapes".
 Gallo found Yoav's contribution to "Where Is My Mind" to be "the soundtrack's most tender moment".
-Writing for Empire, Danny Graydon highlighted Browning's songs as "seductive takes", and praised both Gugino and Isaac for "an exuberant version of Roxy Music’s 'Love Is The Drug'" and considering Björk's collaboration "magnificently reversions 'Army Of Me' with Skunk Anansie".
+Writing for Empire, Danny Graydon highlighted Browning's songs as "seductive takes", and praised both Gugino and Isaac for "an exuberant version of Roxy Music's 'Love Is The Drug'" and considering Björk's collaboration "magnificently reversions 'Army Of Me' with Skunk Anansie".
 Jon M. Gilbertson of Milwaukee Journal Sentinel wrote that "Maybe these covers make more sense in filmic context, but on their own they exude an air of pointlessness.
 They are, like Snyder's movies, stylish but curiously hollow."